 Start hiking at the end of Wu Kau Tang Road

-Take the minibus to the last stop of the route, which is at the end of Wu Kau Tang Road.
+Take the minibus to the route’s last stop, which is at the end of Wu Kau Tang Road.

 There is a modern pagoda with a bench; walk through it and follow the trail at the back.

-When you see the stairs and the map for Plover Cove Reservoir, turn left and hike up the flight of stairs.
+When you see the stairs and the map for Plover Cove Reservoir, turn left and hike up the stairs.
 This is the start of the Plover Cove Reservoir Country Trail.